jerabaul29/jerabaul29.github.io/_posts/2021-01-17-MateBookXPro-Ubuntu.md

     - I can set the maximum charge by writing it through: ```sudo vim /sys/class/power_supply/BAT0/charge_control_start_threshold``` and simply writing the max charging in percent (i.e. 65).

-    - I can set the start charge threshold in the same way by writing to ```sudo vim /sys/class/power_supply/BAT0/charge_control_start_threshold```
+    - I can set the start charge threshold in the same way by writing to ```sudo vim /sys/class/power_supply/BAT0/charge_control_start_threshold``` and writing the threshold (50).

-This is the first time I get my hand on a laptop where this works out of the box!
+This is the first time I get my hand on a laptop where this works out of the box on Ubuntu!

+## Ubuntu customizations

+I also performed the usual Ubuntu customizations, like auto-hiding of the top bar and task launcher, changing to dark theme, etc. Just a few notes, as it is always a bit annoying to need to spend time googling for the solutions to these customizations:

+- To get the tiled desktops, I installed the ```Workspace Matrix``` extension.
+- To turn the App launched into a Dash with much more customization possibilities I installed the ```Dash to Dock``` extension.

+Setting parameters for both extensions already improves things quite a bit.
+In addition, I needed a few tweaks to get all auto hiding to work as I want, in particular for the top bar.
+This requested:

+- ```sudo apt install gnome-tweaks```
+- ```sudo apt install gnome-shell-extension-autohidetopbar```
+- setting the parameters in the gnome-tweak applet
+- restarting gnome (```Alt-F2``` and then executing the command ```r```).

+## Conclusion

+These few steps provide an amazing, sleak Ubuntu 20.04 laptop.
+Without doubt the best machine I have ever experienced.